Improving FTR/FPY metrics in masterbatch production

 ML Model Types:

-FTR/FPY Impact: Equipment failures and performance declines have an indirect but significant impact on FTR/FPY.
-ML-based predictive maintenance can reduce unplanned downtime by 40-60% and decrease equipment-related quality problems by 30-50%.
+FTR/FPY Impact: Equipment failures and performance degradation have an indirect but significant effect on FTR/FPY.
+ML-based predictive maintenance can reduce unplanned downtime by 40–60% and lower equipment-related quality problems by 30–50%.

-Concrete Example: A facility set up a system to predict extruder screw wear from vibration sensors and motor current data.
-The model predicted the time when the screw needed to be replaced 2-3 weeks in advance with 87% accuracy.
-This reduced faulty batches produced due to worn screws by 78% compared to reactive maintenance.
+Concrete Example: A facility deployed a system to predict extruder screw wear from vibration sensors and motor current data.
+The model predicted when the screw needed replacement with 87% accuracy 2–3 weeks in advance.
+Compared to reactive maintenance, this reduced defective batches caused by worn screws by 78%.

 Integrated ML Solution: End-to-End Approach